Sections of this article.

 As well as microbrands in other industries, these concepts apply to watch microbrands, who typically started with just one watch in limited numbers, and still offer only a few in their collection.
 Microbrands almost always specialize in a specific style or concept.
 I’ll explain why we’re an exception to those last two points, below.

-By contrast, big watch brands typically have a more traditional business model, selling through retail (which increases the cost to the buyer) and being controlled by a board of directors who’s only interest is in profit, have many different watches in their collection and sell a much larger number of watches per year.
+By contrast, big watch brands typically have a more traditional business model, selling through retail (which increases the cost to the buyer) and being controlled by a board of directors who’s only interest is profit, have many different watches in their collection and sell a much larger number of watches per year.

 Watch microbrands need to be distinguished from small watchmakers, and from independent watch companies (and “watchmakers” meaning companies who make new watches, needs to be distinguished from “watchmakers” meaning people who repair watches).
 Most microbrands have the majority of the parts of the watch manufactured by other companies, where as the term watchmaker is usually applied to someone who makes at least most (sometimes all) of the watch themselves.
 Some of the big watch companies, such as MB&F (above), Rolex, Patek Philippe, and Audemars Piguet are not owned by a group, so can be considered independent in that sense.